Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - We study boundary value problems for ordinary differential equations of arbitrary order with a small parameter at the highest derivative.
-Asymptotic expansions of solutions with a work degree of accuracy in a small parameter will be obtained.
+• Description - To develop the ability to study boundary value problems for ordinary differential equations of arbitrary order with a small parameter at the highest derivative.
+Will be studied: - Estimation of the difference between solutions of singularly perturbed and unperturbed problems. -asymptotic expansions of solutions with any degree of accuracy in a small parameter; - influence of a small parameter on the asymptotic behavior of solutions; - the order of growth of solutions at the point of the initial jump.

 Computability in the Hierarchies